Wilson says Kelly lied, used 'racist term' during his emotional briefing

 Money for the building was approved in September 2010, before Wilson won her congressional election, according to the Herald.

+A recording of the event, obtained by the South Florida Sun-Sentinel, shows Wilson explaining to the audience that the new facility had been built and its ribbon-cutting already scheduled, when the FBI approached her, a month before the ceremony, with a request to have the building named for two fallen agents.
+Such a task would have to be accomplished via legislation, which can take months.

+"I said...we're gonna get this done," Wilson is shown saying on the tape, before explaining how she, with the help of then-House Speaker John Boehner, R-Ohio, and her state's two senators, Marco Rubio, a Republican, and Bill Nelson, a Democrat, maneuvered to have the legislation passed and signed into law in a matter of weeks.

-In a statement to the paper Thursday night, the White House said it “stands by Gen. Kelly’s account of the event.”
+In a statement to NBC News Friday, the White House defended Kelly.

+"Gen. Kelly said he was 'stunned' that Rep. Wilson made comments at a building dedication honoring slain FBI agents about her own actions in Congress, including lobbying former President Obama on legislation," White House Press Secretary Sarah Huckabee Sanders told NBC News.
+"As Gen. Kelly pointed out, if you're able to make a sacred act like honoring American heroes about yourself, you're an empty barrel."